The Bankrate promise

 Final expense insurance

 Final expense insurance is a limited scope policy and, as the name suggests, is designed to assist surviving families with funeral and burial costs, or other bills.
-This type of insurance may be the only alternative for some people, particularly if they are on the more elevated end of the high-blood-pressure spectrum or have coexisting medical diagnoses, if whole life or term coverage was not previously obtained.
-One aspect to consider is that the typical final expense policy has much lower limits than other policies, usually between $5,000 and $25,000.
+Since no medical exam is required, this type of insurance may be the only alternative for some people, particularly if they are not already insured and are on the more elevated end of the high-blood-pressure spectrum or have coexisting medical diagnoses.
+One aspect to consider is that the typical final expense policy has much lower limits than other policies, usually between $5,000 and $25,000, and is comparably more expensive for the amount of coverage than other policy types.

 Frequently asked questions